-Step 4: Learn what happened at each stage of calculation
+Step 4: Learn what happened at each stage of the calculation

 On Tab 2, read through the quick breakdowns of what's happening at each stage.
 It's a rather simple calculation!

 Step 5: Your NPS has been calculated!

 There you have it!
-In columns K and L is your NPS score.
+In columns K and L you'll find your NPS score.
 Find out whether you have a good NPS score here.
 Wait!
 Don't stop here.

 Step 6: Next steps matter more than anything

 It's so easy to take your score and parade (or hide) it.
 But what you do in the next 24-48 is the most critical part of your NPS program.

-NPS exists to measure loyalty, but it mostly exists to reveal Detractors and show the way to turning them into Promoters (which refer more, buy more, stay longer and cost less to serve).
+NPS exists to measure customer loyalty, but it mostly exists to reveal Detractors and show the way to turn them into Promoters (which refer more, buy more, stay longer, and cost less to serve).

-Your very next steps should be closing the loop with Detractors.
+Your very next step should be closing the loop with Detractors.
 If someone has left you negative feedback, how you handle it is critical to retaining them as a customer.